DrTreEsq/GitHub_Portfolio/README.md

 #### On track to become Certified Aerospace Engineer and Theoretical Physicist🪐

 # SECTION 1: What's in Progress?
 ## 1).
-General Assembly Capstone: The Virtual Detention Classroom! repos here:
+General Assembly Capstone:repos here:
+### The Virtual Detention!
+#### Summary: The Virtual Detention is an online classroom intended for students that tend to get bad reps in tradidional classrooms.
 1. https://github.com/TREYCSE/Virtual_Detention_Backend
 2. https://github.com/TREYCSE/Virtual_Detention_Frontend